Drexel Affiliated Scholarships

 Dragons Abroad Scholarship

-The Study Abroad Office is committed to assisting students with their study abroad program, including financially.
-In the 2016-2017 Academic Year, the Study Abroad office awarded over $66,000 in student scholarships.
+The Office of Global Engagement is committed to assisting students with their study abroad program, including financially.
+In the 2021-2022 Academic Year, the Office of Global Engagement awarded over $65,000 in student scholarships.

-Students can apply for Dragons Abroad Scholarships in three different categories:
+Students can apply for Dragons Abroad Scholarships in two different categories:

 Diversity in Study Abroad: for students who represent groups that are underrepresented in Study Abroad, which may include: race/ethnicity/nationality; gender; sexual orientation; first generation college student; major (for majors that are underrepresented in study abroad); or ‘other’